The Closest Title Races In Premier League History

 The following season saw United and Newcastle go head-to-head on the final day of the season.

-Newcastle's 12-point advantage earlier in the season was wiped out by United who held a two-point lead over Kevin Keegan's side at the start of the final day.
+Newcastle's 12-point advantage earlier in the campaign was wiped out by United who held a two-point lead over Kevin Keegan's side at the start of the final day.

 The Red Devils took care of business with a comfortable 3-0 win at Middlesbrough while the Magpies were held to a 1-1 draw at St James' Park by Tottenham to hand United their third title in four seasons.